Concrete Floor Flatness Surveying

 The FF/FL System provides the specifier, contractor, and owner with a convenient and precise method for communicating the profile requirements, for testing the results, and for equitably resolving any out-of-compliance work.

-DUOMIT use the latest in digital flatness testing equipment, designed and built in the USA, to check both Defined and Free Movement floors.
+DUOMIT offers professional flatness surveying to owners, developers, contractors, and end-users who are looking for the best industrial concrete floor slab they can get.
+We use the latest in digital flatness testing equipment, designed and built in the USA, to check both Defined and Free Movement floors.

 ASTM 1155 floor profiles (FF/FL) and joint stability measurements can be obtained with special Software.
-View results right from the phone or import into Desktop Report Generator to create professional reports for customers.
+View results right from the phone or imports them into Desktop Report Generator to create professional reports for customers.

 A streamlined App designed to provide the client with a suggested layout pattern when gathering measurement data in accordance with ASTM E1155-14 and E1155M-14.